 The Pumping Station — RuPaul’s Drag Race Watch Parties

 So what are you still doing at home?
-Grab a pair of your highest heels and longest lashes and sissy that walk to any one, or all, of these sickening events.
+Grab a pair of your highest heels and longest lashes and sissy that walk to any one, or all, of these werk rooms.
 See you there, henny!

 Special thanks to @the.brenda.newport for her assistance with this post!